ZacBlanco/zacblanco.github.io/education/data-structures/study-group.md

 description: Notes and review materials for my CS 112 study group in the Spring of 2017.
 ---

-You can contact me any time via email at `zac.blanco@rutgers.edu`.
+You can contact me any time via email at `zac (dot) blanco (at) rutgers.edu`.
 I will do my best to respond in a timely manner.

 ## Useful Links